 Discussion

 This simulation study aimed to evaluate the effectivity of using real-time missing data handling strategies to handle missing predictor values in individual patients.
 We considered JMI, submodels and surrogate splits for the real-time handling of missing data when using either a flexible logistic regression or random forest model.
-Our simulation study showed that the optimal choice of missing data handling technique may be dependent on the preferred prediction model.
-The pattern submodels technique seems better suited for use with a flexible logistic regression model than with random forests.
+Our simulation study showed that the optimal choice of missing data handling technique may be dependent on the preferred prediction modelling approach.
+The pattern submodels approach does not involve any imputation and generally leads to adequate prediction model performance in the presence of missing data.
+A major advantage is that PS methods do not require MAR assumptions, and therefore offer an appealing solution in real-world datasets.
+However, when PS is implemented with RF, problems arise with [….].
+Possibly, RF are more prone to overfitting when estimated in smaller (sub)samples as compared to logistic regression.
+[Maybe introduce here the only other non-imputation approach: SS.
+Although it is conceptually a bit similar to PS (and more tailored to trees than PS), it does not give very good performance.
+Discuss why this could be the case]

+Finally, when adopting imputation methods to accompany the (RF or logistic regression ) model , simulation results indicate that JM works reasonably well, provided that multiple imputations are generated for each missing value.

 For random forest prediction models, JMI showed the best performance depending on the implementation.
 For example, multiple imputation performed more consistently than imputing the conditional mean and single draws severely underperformed on all metrics.
 Our results suggest that built-in mechanisms such as surrogate splits perform relatively poorly, when compared with the other missing data handling approaches.

 An important limitation to our simulation study is the choice of DGM.
 Based on previous studies, moderate correlations between predictor variables were imposed on the predictor space [REF: NIjman].
-This, however, may limit the propagation of the results to more realistic settings as the correlations are higher than usually observed in clinical settings.
-The choice for moderate correlations was deliberate, as low correlations have been associated with limited performance of JMI (12).
+This limits the potential usefulness of imputation methods, as their implementation relies on the presence of correlations in the observed data.
+Previously, low correlations have been associated with limited performance of JMI (12).
 Similarly, surrogate splits are highly dependent on the correlation between the missing predictor value and the surrogate replacement value (22).
 Hence, the choice of DGM may explain the deficient performance of surrogate splits.

-Low correlations between predictors are a typical characteristic for prediction models and are a deliberate design choice during model development.
-Thus, the available predictors to inform the imputation or surrogate split procedures are likely not optimal.
-However, the amount of information able to be leveraged from a patient can generally be much higher when other, auxiliary, variables (i.e., not part of the prediction model) are included (12).
-Previous studies have, already, shown that auxiliary variables can have a positive influence on the performance of JMI [ref].
-For satisfactory surrogate split performance, and even better JMI performance, it may be necessary to incorporate auxiliary variables.
+To avoid overfitting, prediction models are typically designed as simple as possible, and therefore only include predictors that are not strongly correlated to one another. .
+It is therefore important to consider imputation strategies that have access to all relevant variables, even if they are not used for generating risk predictions.
+In our simulation study, we only generated 10 covariates, all of which were used for development of the prediction model and imputation strategies.
+In practice, however, many more variables may be available.
+It is therefore possible that some variables may only be helpful for generating imputations, but not for risk prediction.
+Deciding which variables to include in an imputation model (such as JMI) is, however, not straightforward.
+[Previosu studies showed that …]

 The submodel approach is not susceptible to performance loss when predictor variables have low correlations.
 Although this seems to be an advantage over the other methods evaluated in this simulation, the performance become much worse when a random forest prediction model is used.
 This may be explained by the fact that less predictors ultimately restrict how much a random forest may vary between each tree (23).
 In other words, if there are less features available, as is the case in a submodel approach, the number of possible trees is limited.